dao-xyz/peerbit-examples/packages/browser-chat/README.md

 ```

 4.
-Go to [Peer](./frontend/src/Peer.tsx) and modify the hard coded swarm addresses to one of the addresses you obtained in (1)
+Go to [Peer](./frontend/src/Peer.tsx) and modify the hard code addresses to one of the addresses you obtained in (1)

 5.
 In the frontend package